archoncloud/archon-dht/README.md

   4. APIs

+  5. On Permissioning and Membership

-  5. Notable Background Processes
+  6. Notable Background Processes

-  6. Further reading
+  7. Further reading

 --------------------------------------------------------------------